October Birthstones: Opal and Tourmaline (Meaning, Folklore, and Care)

 Pink Tourmaline

-In 1912, the National Association of Jewelers replaced opal with pink tourmaline as the birthstone for October.
-Pink tourmaline is a heart centered stone that symbolizes friendship, compassion and balance.
-The Egyptians believed tourmaline came in so many colors because it traveled down a rainbow from the sun to earth.
-This is a great option to celebrate the month of October.
+In 1912, the National Association of Jewelers added pink tourmaline alongside opal.
+It is treated as a heart-centered stone for friendship, compassion, and balance.
+The Egyptians had their own story: tourmaline came in so many colors because it traveled down a rainbow from the sun to earth, picking up every shade.

 Rose Quartz